project-image

 12 hours left, and what happens next

-over 5 years ago – Tue, Sep 25, 2018 at 12:29:27 AM
+about 6 years ago – Tue, Sep 25, 2018 at 12:29:27 AM

 I've spent the day configuring Backerkit's option for post-campaign preorder page.
 In it prices, rewards, and delivery are the same except: